mariscript/platemate/journals/gina.md

 ## Week 3:

+### Tuesday 1/10/2023

+Today we were able to complete the CRUD functions for allergies and diet_restrict tables.
+We changed the account_id FK on both tables to be unique and on delete cascade so that if the parent (account) table is deleted, the child (allergies & diet_restrict) table will be deleted.

+We are now going to work on the get one restaurant from the Yelp API using a unique API call.

 ### Monday 1/9/2023

 Today we were able to finish our update function.
 We also were able to make a call to our Yelp API using the FastAPI Swagger tool as a get function.
 We had to create a header which we called along with the url and a gitignored keys.py file.
 After lunch, we are going to work on custom url instead of a preset one which we used for testing, and also work on creating additional tables with foreign key relationships.